ti2-group/einsum_benchmark/metadata_docs.md

 An example format string containing a Hadamard product would be `ij,ij,jkl->il`, because there are two tensors with the indices i and j.

-Hadamard products can be calculated right a way and thus decrease the number of relevant tensors for path computations or any arithmetical evaluation of the tensor network.
+Hadamard products can be calculated right away and thus decrease the number of relevant tensors for path computations or any arithmetical evaluation of the tensor network.
 However many implementations do not take advantage of this fact.

 #### `edges`